Timception/Drift/README.md

 - You can [download the Vial App](https://get.vial.today/download/) to see where all your keys are, this is a must.

-- To turn off the beeping sounds you can press "Audio Toggle" found on the last layer (the left encoder).
+- To turn off the beeping sounds you can press "Audio Toggle" found on the last layer (then on the left encoder).

 - This keyboard also has a [Music Mode](https://docs.qmk.fm/features/audio#music-mode) (an interesting feature that could be implemented and therefore, was implemented).

   - By pressing the left encoder on the default layer you will toggle [Music Mode](https://docs.qmk.fm/features/audio#music-mode).
-Your keyboard is now a musical instrument and unusable until you press "Music Toggle" again.
+Your keyboard is now a musical instrument and unusable until you press "Music Toggle" again (you won't hear anything unless audio is on through Audio Toggle).

-   - These audio toggles can be found in the Quantum section of the vial app.
+   - These audio toggles can be found in the Quantum section of the vial app (I have disabled this by default recently because almost everyone asks how to turn it off).

 - The three curved keys on the bottom of each half are called the "Thumb Cluster".
 By default, the middle key of the thumb cluster on each half is the spacebar.